pwnpanda/mail_detector/WebAPI/pill/README.md

 #### NOTES
 - OBJECT.records returns a CollectionProxy, which is an array.
 Each item can be grabbed if you get the relevant entry:
     * d1.records.first.day, where d1 is a Day object

-- TODO: Must check all updates manually and add error handling
+- Must check all updates manually and add error handling - only relevant for records!
+DONE

 - TODO: Move all tests to postman?
 Easier and better automation!

 ###### How to change db schema